Skip to main content

 List who will be involved in your research project and everything you plan to learn.

-This helps turn your questions into the methodology and a step-by-step strategy that gets you the specificity needed for the project.
+This turns your questions into a —a step-by-step strategy with the specificity the project needs.

 2. Recruit participants